Board Members, Core Beliefs and Policies

 After 38 years in Richland, Washington, Mary Snitily and her husband, Richard, moved to the Battle Ground area to be near their children and grandchildren, four of whom attend Battle Ground schools.
 Mary spent 23 years in education as a teacher, principal, assistant superintendent and educational trainer in both public and private schools.
 She visited classrooms and worked with school staff across the Western United States.
 Mary has served on numerous boards and committees, including the Washington State Curriculum Advisory Committee, WSU GEAR UP Board and two private school boards.
 Mary values being a servant leader and success facilitator for all students, staff and parents.

-Director District 2
+Director, District 2

 Email: alawhon@battlegroundps.org

-About Andrew
+About Debbie

 Ted Champine